enonic/lib-menu/README.md

 <x-data name="menu-item" />
 ```

 Check the `/_examples` folder for a few x-datas you can just copy and paste into your site.
 Also read the readme-files in those folders for more information.
-A mentioned previously, manually adding a x-data to your app with the same name (`x-data/menu-item/menu-item.xml`) will overwrite this library's included x-data.
+As mentioned previously, manually adding a x-data to your app with the same name (`x-data/menu-item/menu-item.xml`) will overwrite this library's included x-data.

 ### Controller